053

 Schedule:

-Assay performed once every week.
-Report availability is within one week from the time of specimen receipt
+Assay performed once every two weeks.
+Report availability is within 14 days from the time of specimen receipt.

 Specimen Requirements: